Anthropic

 Claude

-Claude is Anthropic’s flagship AI model family, first launched in a closed alpha in April 2022.
-As of May 2025, Claude can be accessed (1) directly on Anthropic’s platform as a chatbot, (2) via Anthropic’s API, or (3) through cloud infrastructure partners, such as Amazon Bedrock and Google Cloud Vertex AI.
+Claude is Anthropic’s flagship AI model family, first launched in closed alpha testing in April 2022.
+As of October 2025, Claude can be accessed (1) directly on Anthropic’s platform as a chatbot, (2) via Anthropic’s API, or (3) through cloud infrastructure partners, such as Amazon Bedrock and Google Cloud Vertex AI.

 Source: Anthropic